 Roles and permissions.

-Spoke resources cannot be part of a legacy VPC network.
+Spoke resources cannot be part of a legacy network.

 Classic VPN tunnels are not supported.